spamb0t/RMWatcher/README.md

 ### How It Works

-**RMWatcher** is a tool for tracking posts that are updated over time (such as megathreads or ongoing event posts), letting you automate downloads without constant manual refreshing.
+**RMWatcher** is a tool for monitoring Reddit posts with torrent links that gets updated over time (such as megathreads or ongoing event posts), letting you automate downloads without constant manual refreshing.

 - **Current Focus:**
   **RMWatcher** only scans the *main body* of the specified post for changes or new links.
 It does not scan comments, subreddit feeds, or user pages.
-  (Monitoring comments is *intentionally* excluded for now, as anyone can post in the comments — including potentially unsafe links.
+  (Monitoring comments is *intentionally* excluded for now, as anyone can post anything in the comments — including potentially unsafe links.
 This keeps things secure and predictable.)

 - **Continuous Development:**
   The app is in active development, with new features and expanded capabilities being added regularly.